charmed-kubernetes/kubernetes-docs/pages/k8s/aws-iam-auth.md

 [Custom Resource Definition or CRD][k8s-crd-docs]s.
 These resource definitions map an AWS IAM role or user to a [Kubernetes RBAC][k8s-rbac-docs] user or group.
-This means that authentication happens via AWS IAM credentials, but authorization depends on standard Kubernetes RBAC rules.
+This means that authentication happens via AWS IAM credentials, but authorisation depends on standard Kubernetes RBAC rules.
 The CRD for this mapping is called an IAMIdentityMapping and looks something like this:

 ```yaml
 apiVersion: iamauthenticator.k8s.aws/v1alpha1
 kind: IAMIdentityMapping